 There’s a lot more to getting a dress for your special day than meets the eye and naturally brides have a lot of questions to ask about the process, the timing and the finer details of finding the perfect gown.
 We’ve assembled some of the questions we hear most often to hopefully help make this part of planning your wedding that much easier.

-The best time to start the search is when you already have a good idea of when your wedding is going to be and what sort of venue you’re going for, whether it be a church, a beach etc. This lets us know how much time we have to work with and helps us find an appropriate style of gown for the occasion.
-It’s never really too early to get started and making plans sooner often makes things easier as it gives you a better idea of how much to budget for.
-Because we make all our gowns in-house we can be flexible and if needed we are able to work on a tight schedule, though ideally we’d have around 4-12 months to ensure that everything is perfect.
+The best time to start the search is when you have a good idea of when your wedding is going to be and what sort of venue you’re going for, whether it be a church, a beach etc. This lets us know how much time we have to work with and helps us find an appropriate style of gown for the occasion.
+It’s never too early to get started and making plans sooner often makes things easier as it gives you a better idea of what to expect and how much to budget for.

-We generally like to have three fittings across the process, along with one appointment to take measurements beforehand.
-The first two fittings are about ensuring that the body of the gown fits perfectly, focusing on the neckline and the bodice.
-This requires the bra that the measurements were taken in, and ideally for the best fit it’s a good idea to be at the same size that you’ll be on the day.
+We generally like to have three to four fittings across the process, along with one appointment to take measurements beforehand.
+The first two fittings are about ensuring that the base gown fits perfectly, focusing on the neckline and the bodice.
+This requires the bra that the measurements were taken in.
 The second or third fitting will ensure that the hemline is the right length so having the shoes you want to wear at this point is vital.

 Accessories are an important part of the bride’s look and making sure that they flatter both her and the gown is essential.
-For us advising a bride on how to accessorise for the big day is an integral part of the process and we have a broad range of accessories, veils and headpieces in-store to help inspire and bring your look to life.
-These are available for purchase and we can also make a veil to order specifically to suit your dress and tastes.
-Of course, if you already have your own jewelry, that works fine – you just need to bring it to the final fitting so we can make sure you’re happy with how it all fits together.
+For us, advising a bride on how to accessorise for the big day is an integral part of the process and we have a broad range of accessories, veils and headpieces available at the atelier to help inspire and bring your bridal look to life.

-We accommodate this simply by working a bit closer to the date of the wedding so that you’re as close to the size you will be for the day as possible – no extra costs are involved.
+We can accommodate this simply by working closer to the date of the wedding so that you are as close to the size you will be for the day as possible – no extra costs are involved.

-This isn’t a problem for us, although we do have to do things a bit differently so as to minimise the amount of times you need to travel to us.
+This isn’t a problem for us, although we do have to do things a bit differently to minimise the amount of times you need to travel to us.
 We like to take measurements in the same visit as the initial consult and then ideally handle the first and second fittings together in the next visit, which we often do over the course of a day.
 The third visit is generally overnight and involves the third and final fittings.
 Depending on the complexity of the gown it will be complete and ready to be picked up by the end of the third visit.
-This is just a general idea of how we like to handle the process – ultimately the approach we take will change between brides so that we can tailor it to best suit your circumstances and the intricacies of the gown.
+This is merely a general idea of how we like to handle the process – ultimately the approach we take will vary between brides so that we can tailor our process to best suit your circumstances and the intricacies of your gown.

 we're happy to help